hhummel/glorious/README.md

 - [ ] The admin should be able to see and edit Customer information, e.g. correct address and email.

-Glorious Roadmap for Delivery Epic: The local delivery person should have route planning and limited admin access.
-There should be regional and shipping delivery options
+Glorious Roadmap for Delivery Epic: The local delivery person(s) should have route planning and limited admin access.
+There should be a shipping delivery and charge.

 - [ ] The local delivery person should be able to see the town.

 - [ ] There should be an automated route planner for the local delivery person.

+- [ ] It should be possible to have more than one delivery person and a way to allocate the deliveries among them.

 - [ ] The local delivery person should not have full admin permissions.

-- [ ] There should be an implementation of regional delivery, e.g. Doordash, and for shipping.
-There should be a way to charge for these services.

 Glorious Roadmap for Devops Epic: